 PIN for later reference – Things To Do in Dal Lake

-This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

 About Dal Lake

 At the heart of Srinagar, Dal Lake is the city’s focal point, an urban oasis nestled amidst its bustling streets.
 This picturesque lake is integral to the region’s natural wetlands, boasting enchanting floating gardens that add to its allure.

 Spanning across an expansive 18 square kilometres, Dal Lake serves as a multifaceted hub, facilitating various commercial endeavours like fishing and the harvesting of water plants.
 It’s worth noting that “Dal” translates to “lake” in Kashmiri, further enhancing the significance of this majestic waterbody.